CyberSecurityTesting101-2025/CyberSecurityTesting101-secret/README.md

 # Introduction to Cyber Security Testing IC00AI82

+> [!Important]
+> This is not the correct instructions repository.
+Just a demo for leaking some secrets!

 Exercises for the course **[Introduction to Cyber Security Testing IC00AI82](https://opas.peppi.oulu.fi/en/course/IC00AI82/32356)**.

 Upon completing the course, the student: